 This formula then compares the value in the quotation marks.
 If the value is not equal to the one in the cell reference, the output is TRUE.

-This is just one of the examples where you can use the Does Not Equal formula in Google
+This is just one of the examples where you can use the Does Not Equal formula in Google Sheets.

 Combining the Google Sheets Formula for Not Equal With Other Functions

-You can also use the Google Sheets not equal to operator in more complex functions.
+You can also use the Google Sheets Not Equal To operator in more complex functions.
 A good example of this would be using it with the IF function to create a Google Sheets if not equal function, as in;

 If X is not equal to Y, perform calculation Z.